Unlawful Detainer (Eviction)

 Lawyer for Commercial Eviction in Seattle, WA

 If you are a landlord who needs to evict a commercial tenant, do not try to handle this complicated process on your own.
-Law Offices of Joyce S. Schwensen helps clients all over King County achieve the most favorable outcomes to complex commercial rental agreements.
+Law Office of Joyce S. Schwensen helps clients all over King County achieve the most favorable outcomes to complex commercial rental agreements.

 Joyce Schwensen is an experienced real estate attorney in Seattle who represents clients in Tacoma, Federal Way, Renton, Kent, Bellevue, and several other communities in Washington.
 She can review your case and answer all of your legal questions as soon as you call (206) 367-1065 to schedule a consultation.